Oxford University – Commercial Solar Water HeaterHarry

 This project was located in a very sensitive planning area, so this very modern building had to blend in with the surrounding historic buildings.
-The solar water heating was carefully designed not to be visible from any public right of way which meant the panels had to be mounted at an angle of 15 degrees.
+The commercial solar water heating system was carefully designed by mechanical engineers not to be visible from any public right of way which meant the solar panels had to be mounted at an angle of 15 degrees.

 The student accommodation was our first experience working with Briggs and Forester and we built a very good relationship with them early in this project.